raspberrypilearning/getting-started-with-mu/en/step_5.md

 ![code hello world](images/mu_code_step1.PNG)

-+ Click `Save` to save your program.
++ Click **Save** to save your program.

-+ Enter the file name `hello` and click `Save`.
++ Enter the file name `hello` and click **Save**.

 ![save file](images/mu_code_step2.PNG)

-+ Click `Run` to run your program.
++ Click **Run** to run your program.

 ![run](images/mu_code_step3.PNG)

-Your program will run and the message `hello world` will be displayed.
+Your program will run, and the message `hello world` will be displayed.

 ![hello world](images/mu_code_step4.PNG)

-+ Stop your program by clicking `Stop`.
++ Stop your program by clicking  **Stop**.

 ### Saving your code

-Once your code has been saved and given a filename Mu will automatically save it for you.
+Once you have saved your code to a file and given it a name, Mu will automatically save it for you every few seconds, as well as every time you run it.
+This means that you will probably never lose any work!

-Mu saves your code every few seconds and everytime you run it, so hopefully you will never loose any work and it also saves it each time your program is run.

-You can, of course, also use the Save button any time you want.
+You can, of course, also use the **Save** button any time you want.